 How You Should Dress in Iran

 You may be one of the people who are enthusiastic to visit this truly ancient and unique land, but some rumors make you hesitate to travel to Iran.
-In media you may have heard of toughness about women dress code in Iran.
-But are these rumors true? does Iranian government treat so harsh toward women?
+In media, you may have heard of toughness about women’s dress code in Iran.
+But are these rumors true? does the Iranian government treat so harsh toward women?

 In a word, no. Hijab rules are not so strict that you’ve heard of.
-Specially for tourists they are more easygoing that in the worst situation they only request you to observe the hijab regulations (typically in a kind way).
-So there’s nothing to be worried about and if you are a solo woman travelling to Iran, with observing minimum requirements you’ll face no problems.
+Especially for tourists, they are more easygoing that in the worst situation they only request you to observe the hijab regulations (typically in a kind way).
+So there’s nothing to be worried about and if you are a solo woman traveling to Iran, with observing minimum requirements you’ll face no problems.